 Please note that the predefined phases in Personio are linked to other functions that are triggered automatically when these phases are assigned.
 We therefore recommend using these phases and suggest that you choose clearly differentiated names for user-defined phases.

-Under Reports > Application funnel, you also have the option of a phase-based analysis, which can provide statistics, such as the number of applicants who withdrew their applications during a specific phase.
+In the Reports tab, under Application, you also have the option of a phase-based analysis.
+This can provide statistics, such as the number of applicants who withdrew their applications during a specific phase.